 What is it about?

 In this article, I examine how objects from the “Orient” were incorporated, displayed, and reinterpreted within the Vatican Apostolic Palace during the Renaissance (ca. 1560–1630), drawing on largely unpublished primary sources.
 I reconstruct the contents and settings of the papal apartment, cabinets of curiosities and treasures, as well as the Vatican Library and the Holy See’s treasure in Castel Sant’Angelo.
-The study shows how artefacts and natural marvels from Asia—alongside objects from the Americas and Africa—were displayed and reframed within new visual and intellectual schemes that promoted the papacy’s Christian vision of an expanding global world.
+The study shows how artefacts and natural marvels from Asia—alongside objects from colonial America and Africa—were displayed and reframed within new visual and intellectual schemes that promoted the papacy’s Christian vision of an expanding global world.
 While the article focuses in particular on the reception of Japan and China, it also considers the place of the Ottoman Empire within these dynamics.

 Featured Image